amritasanjay875/To-Do-Application/README.md

 - Click the Delete button in a task to remove it from the list.

 All actions will be reflected in real-time in the browser and stored via the backend API.
+The API endpoints can be tested using the url `http://localhost:5000/api/todos`.

 ## Author